boxed/notes/trioptima library docs.rst

 --------------------

 In order to create nice declarative code that still works for dynamic situations some things needs to be specified as behaviors, not as static data.
 To make this easy we aim to make all configuration parameters support both a value directly but also accept callables.
 The evaluation from a callable to the concrete value is performed as late as possible to enable maximum amount of dynamic behavior.

+An example of this is to hide columns in a table if the logged in user isn't an administrator.

 Layered à la carte customization
 --------------------------------